Key Highlights

 -

-Cable Breakage: Upon snapping of the cable, cease operation immediately.
-Examine the cable for signs of wear and tear prior to any further use.
-If damaged, replace it before attempting to clear any clogs.
+Cable Breakage: If the cable breaks, stop using the auger immediately.
+Inspect the cable for wear and tear before using it again.
+If it’s damaged, replace it before attempting to clear any clogs.

 -

-Operating Challenges: If operating the drill proves challenging during your pipe auger rental, ensure you are employing the proper technique.
-Maintain the auger in a straight position and apply steady pressure while rotating to navigate bends in the pipe effectively.
+Difficulty in Maneuvering: If you find it hard to maneuver the auger, ensure you are using the right technique.
+Keep the auger straight and apply steady pressure while rotating it to navigate bends in the pipe.

 -

-Consult the Manual: Always refer to the user manual for specific troubleshooting tips tailored to your model.
-If issues persist, do not hesitate to contact the rental company for expert assistance.
+Consult the Manual: Always refer to the user manual for specific troubleshooting tips related to the model you are using.
+If problems persist, contact the rental company for assistance.

 Conclusion